- Strengthen Your Chances

 - Keep up.
 Don't fall behind on assignments.
 Ask for help if you do.

 - Improve reading and writing skills.
 This will not only help your high school grades but also help you create strong applications and do better in college.
+Get help from your English teacher if you struggle with reading comprehension or writing.
+And, read for pleasure whenever you can.
+Studies show that students who read for pleasure outside of the classroom get better grades.

 - Quiz yourself.
-Research shows that self-testing, such as with flash cards, helps students retain knowledge more effectively.
+Research shows that self-testing, such as with flashcards, helps students retain knowledge more effectively.
 The results are even better with a friend or study group.

 - Vary your study locations.
 This keeps your brain alert and allows better retention of the material.